-|The Storylines Tessa Duder Award is open to all New Zealand writers and is made biennially, when merited, to the New Zealand author of a work of fiction for young adults aged 13 and above.
+|The Storylines Tessa Duder Award is open to all New Zealand writers and is made biennially, when merited, to the New Zealand author of an unpublished work of fiction for young adults aged 13 and above.
 The award carries a monetary prize of $1500.
-It is not being offered in 2017.
-The next award will be made in March 2018, with the deadline for entries being 31 October 2017.
+The next award will be made in April 2020, with the deadline for entries being 31 October 2019.|

 The award is open to any New Zealand writer, published or unpublished, who meets the eligibility criteria on the Entry Form.
 (If in doubt, please seek a ruling from the Storylines Administrator.)

 Manuscripts, with accompanying form and fee payment, must be postmarked no later than 31 October in the years when entries are called for.The award winner is announced the following March and the published book launched the following year.
 Download the entry form and guidelines here: